iniqy/RUDE/docs/printing.md

 ## PC

-PET is a good alternative (not PETG).
 PA12 is suspected to be a good alternative.
 PA6 may suffice too.
+[For motorplate & bellcranks, ABS/ASA are fine too, but they are too weak for link/diffcase/servomount.]

 100% infill!

-ABS/ASA are not recommended anymore because RUDE receives a lot harsh treatment and diffs are receiving a lot of forces, causing them to crack in places and your car to make noises everywhere [damaging metal parts].

 Part | Number | Support
 --- | --- | ---